MCT-master/mct-master.github.io/README.md

 </div>
 ```

-In the container `<div>`, we specify the number of columns our table has with the `Rtable--3cols` class.
+In the container `<div class"Rtable ...">`, specify the number of columns with the `Rtable--3cols` class.

-In every cell, `<div class="Rtable-cell"/>`, we specify an `"order:"` style attribute.
-This number represents the vertical order of the cells in our table, from top to bottom.
-For example, compare the top code with the code below.
-Both represent the same table.
+In every cell, `<div class="Rtable-cell"/>`, specify an `"order:"` style attribute.
+This number represents the vertical order of the cells in the table, from top to bottom.

+Compare the top table with the table below.
+Both are the same table, only the HTML is arranged differently.
+This HTML arrangement will affect how the table responds to smaller screen sizes.
+To learn more about how this works and how to customize these kinds of responsive tables, visit [this great resource](https://css-tricks.com/accessible-simple-responsive-tables/).

 ```html
 <div class="Rtable Rtable--3cols Rtable--collapse">